Single-measurement Bell analysis: Abstract

 \section{Abstract}

 We examine the satisfaction of Bell criteria for single realizations of quantum systems.
-This is possible in Bell test implemented via the joint and noisy measurement of all observables involved.
+This is possible via the joint noisy measurement of all observables involved in the Bell test.We readily find that every outcome violates Bell bounds for local hidden variables models.
+This agrees with the idea that to reveal nonclassical effects a necessary condition is that the measuring scheme itself must be nonclassical.